chukkalwar/enterprise-sales-data-warehouse-with-sql-and-etl-automation/README.md

 ### ☕ Connect With Me

 Let’s connect and learn together!
-I’m Akhil Satyanarayan Chukkalwar, a passionate Data Enthusiast and Frontend Developer with strong interests in Data Engineering, Analytics, and Cloud Technologies.
+I’m Akhil Satyanarayan Chukkalwar, a passionate Data Enthusiast with strong interests in Data Engineering, Analytics, and Cloud Technologies.

 ☕ Stay Connected
 Let's stay in touch!
 Feel free to connect with me on the following platforms: